AdobeDocs/analytics-learn.en/help/implementation/via-adobe-launch/using-a-data-layer-to-set-page-name-and-other-variables-via-launch.md

 ## Data Layers, [!DNL Launch], and Adobe Analytics (oh my?) {#data-layers-launch-and-adobe-analytics-oh-my}

-1. Create a data layer standard to use on your site, which can be referenced by Adobe [!DNL Experience Platform Launch]
+1. Create a data layer standard to use on your site, which can be referenced by [!DNL Experience Platform Launch]

-    1. Put this data layer as high as possible in the head of the page, before the call to Adobe [!DNL Experience Platform Launch], so that the values can be used immediately by [!DNL Launch], and by Adobe solutions that need to be high on the page, like Adobe Target
+    1. Put this data layer as high as possible in the head of the page, before the call to [!DNL Experience Platform Launch], so that the values can be used immediately by [!DNL Launch], and by Adobe solutions that need to be high on the page, like Adobe Target

 1. Populate the data in the data layer
 1. In [!DNL Launch], create “[!UICONTROL data elements]” that reference the data points in the data layer, and which can be used throughout [!DNL Launch] in [!UICONTROL rules], [!UICONTROL extensions], etc.